 There are few things more quintessentially American than baseball.
 This beloved pastime is pretty much on par with hot dogs and competitively eating hot dogs on the ‘what it means to be American’ bingo card.
-And in America, no league is bigger than Major League Baseball.
+And no league in the world is bigger than Major League Baseball.

 2023 brings with it some big MLB rule and scheduling changes.
 This is the first MLB season where every team will play each other at least once, with a total of 162 games being played.
 A pitch clock is to be introduced, which limits the amount of time a pitcher can take before throwing the ball, and there will be changes made to the infield shifts.
 All three bases will also increase in size from 15 to 18 inches, which is pretty much the baseball equivalent of widening the goal posts in a football match.

 But where can you catch this slice of Americana?
 Take a look below, and get ready to batter up.

 Tune in with a VPN

 Want to watch Major League Baseball with American commentators?
 Or tune into Japanese baseball, English football or even Aussie rules?
 With a VPN, you can watch sports coverage from outside your own country.
 We’ve already compiled the best paid for VPN services, as well as which free VPN services can help you surf the internet in privacy.
 But all the major services have deals pretty much tailor-made for whatever protection and features you need from a VPN service.
 A few of our personal recommendations are: